Professor and NSERC Industrial Chair. Forest land reclamation and applied forest ecology.

 Caren Jones, Research Assistant

-Early plant community development and propagule dispersal in upland boreal forest mine reclamation (Abstract)
+Early vegetation community development and dispersal in upland boreal forest mine reclamation (Abstract)

 Caren completed her masters with the Landhäusser research group in 2016.
 Her thesis work focused on how colonizing vegetation communities develop and disperse in upland boreal forest reclamation sites.
 As a research assistant she is continuing work on various reclamation related projects that the Landhäusser research group has been involved with over the years.
 When not pressing and identifying plants, Caren enjoys playing basketball, knitting and spending time with other people's dogs.